Androz2091/pixpay-api/README.md

 # PixPay API

 This is a JavaScript client for the private PixPay API.
 This API won't be updated as I'm not using PixPay (but it is a great app and I wanted to try to reverse engineer a Flutter mobile app).
-You can read **[this tutorial](https://notfound.dev)** to learn how to reverse a Flutter application.
+You can read **[this tutorial](https://blog.androz2091.fr/reverse-eng-pixpay/)** to learn how I reverse engineered it!

 ## Usage